-Kailasanatha Temple.
 Thinking about someplace unique to travel to, then, the Kailasanatha Temple is just the perfect tourist attraction for you to visit.
-This temple has been specifically designed to make you think about the Mt.
+This temple has been specifically designed to make you think about Mt.
 Kailash which is the home to Mahadev Shiv himself.

-Grishneshwar Temple.
 Now, this is one of the ancient pilgrimage sites where you will be finding one of the twelve Jyotirlingas manifested.
 And to which this place has got a tremendous spiritual significance.
-From Ellora Caves, this place is around one and a half kilometre away.
+From Ellora Caves, this place is around one and a half kilometers away.
 So, you can always take a walk to the temple and bask in its sheer historical magnificence.

-Bibi Ka Makbara.
 Bibi-Ka-Makbara is one of the most brilliantly infrastructured places to visit and discover.
 This place has been built out of marbles on a square kind of platform along with four minarets located at its corners.
-Furthermore, this museum is located just behind the main structure housing a very rare kind of recollection of certain artefacts.
+Furthermore, this museum is located just behind the main structure housing a very rare kind of recollection of certain artifacts.

-Visit Mughal Silk Bazaar.
-The Mughal Silk Bazaar, as the name suggests, was specifically for the purpose of going to shopping and purchase some beautiful sarees.
+The Mughal Silk Bazaar, as the name suggests, was specifically for the purpose of going shopping and purchase some beautiful sarees.

-Daulatabad Fort.
-Now, the Daulatabad Fort is yet another gem of a tourist destination which you must visit if you consider yourself a history buff.
-This place offers the tourist with an undaunting touch of nostalgia.
+Now, the Daulatabad Fort in Aurangabad is yet another gem of a tourist destination that you must visit if you consider yourself a history buff.
+This place offers the tourist an undaunting touch of nostalgia.
 And that is all the more reason for you to visit this interesting place and cherish some laughs and unforgettable memories.

-By Air – The Aurangabad is well connected with all the major parts of the country so travelling to this place by air becomes quite easy.
-If travelling by air, then you will need to deboard at Aurangabad Airport.
+The Chikalthana Airport, Aurangabad is well connected with all the major parts of the country so traveling to this place by air becomes quite easy.
+If traveling by air, then you will need to deboard at Aurangabad Airport.
 After deboarding the flight, you can take a cab or a bus to reach your destination.

-By Road – For travelling by road, you can either hire a local taxi or catch a local transportation bus for reaching this destination.
+For traveling by road, you can either hire a local taxi or catch a local transportation bus for reaching this destination.
 Depending upon your location, you can also travel via your own vehicle.